Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### Speed of change

 What is different about Generative AI is the speed of change.
 This is creating fear of the unknown as it is difficult to predict what will happen next.
-Digital artists and some tech leaders such as Elon Musk and Steve Wozniak are calling for the halting of Generative AI until the impacts on society are more understood.
+Digital artists and some prominent tech leaders are calling for the halting of Generative AI until the impacts on society are more understood.

 ### How we work